gmmakqa/code-of-conscience/README.md

 ![alt Car wiring schematic](images/validation-car-wiring-schematic.jpg "Car wiring schematic")

 ## Next Steps
 All of the hardware we've used in this POC is readily accessible to anyone.
-AKQA are working closely with our partner Tekt Industries to develop V2 of a low cost bespoke version of the hardware and code to be embedded in machines without existing telematics.

 Lastly, this project is more than the code and the parts that run it.
 It's a big idea that requires the will of companies, organisations, governments or people of the planet to help implement and scale it.